Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 I like this project as an Advent calendar, but I can also see this as a way to add colors to a rooms décor by making this as a wall hanging.
 Omit the numbers on the felt pieces to use this project other than for Advent.
 You can find the tutorial for making this craft at THE SWEET ESCAPE.

 Simple and yet so cute that your little girl will want one for every outfit that she wears.
-Go to Angry Chicken for the directions.
+Go to The Craft Train for the directions.

-Try your hand at making these cute felt bags.
-Go to Coolest PARTY IDEAS for the directions.
+Try your hand at making these cute felt pencil caddies.
+Go to Creative Khadija for the directions.

 17. Stuffed Pigs